 Like biodiversity, cultural diversity is essential to our success on this planet.
-The quote by author, Jacqueline Woodson, that appeared on the t-shirts of some of the first year students in the fall, is worth contemplating here: "Diversity is about all of us, and about us having to figure out how to walk through this world together."
+The quote by American author Jacqueline Woodson that appeared on t-shirts worn by some first-year students this past fall is worth contemplating here: "Diversity is about all of us, and about us having to figure out how to walk through this world together."

-Senior, Lucy Sanchez, has shared her talents as an artist to encourage minority students at IWU to stick together and support one another along the path to graduation.
-But her mural is also a reminder to faculty, staff, and administrators that we are responsible for creating an environment in which all students thrive, and a message to students whose skin color, sexual orientation, or religion makes them part of the majority, that everyone's experience here is diminished if there are minority students who feel like they don't belong at IWU or that this campus is not their home.
+In a campus mural she designed, Lucy Sanchez '17 shared her artistic talents to encourage minority students at IWU to stick together and support one another along the path to graduation.
+But her mural also reminds faculty, staff, and administrators that we are responsible for creating an environment in which all students thrive.
+And it serves as a message to students whose skin color, sexual orientation, or religion makes them part of the majority that everyone's experience here is diminished if there are minority students who feel like they don't belong at IWU or that this campus is not their home.

-When my husband, Munib, came to the U.S. from Kenya, he faced many of the cultural obstacles all newcomers face, and those first years were a rollercoaster of exhilarating high points and terrifying low points.
-I was very proud of my family members and friends, who unconditionally welcomed Munib, and disappointed by others, who were too busy or set in their ways to take time to get to know him.
+When my husband, Munib, came to the U.S. from Kenya, he faced many of the cultural obstacles all newcomers face, and those first years were a roller coaster of exhilarating high points and terrifying low points.
+I was very proud of my family members and friends who unconditionally welcomed Munib and disappointed by others who were too busy or set in their ways to take time to get to know him.
 Yes, meeting someone new can be uncomfortable because such situations are fraught with social awkwardness and the possibility of miscommunication.
 But it is just these moments of mutual vulnerability that create openings for building trust and making meaningful connections.

 Such a moment was when my Great Grannie Irene first met Munib.
-My grannie, who raised ten children in a tiny farmhouse in northwestern Minnesota without running water or electricity, did not have many opportunities to meet people from different parts of the world.
-When I introduced her to Munib, she swung open her arms and gave him a big hug, and while doing so, gently touched his hair.
+My grannie - who raised 10 children in a tiny, northwestern Minnesota farmhouse without running water or electricity - did not have many opportunities to meet people from different parts of the world.
+When I introduced her to Munib, she swung open her arms and gave him a big hug and, while doing so, gently touched his hair.
 "It feels like wool," she said in awe.
 And though I gasped at what I thought was a terrible misstep, Munib did not miss a beat, and gently returned the gesture by reaching out to touch my grannie's hair.
 "It feels like cotton," he said, a little sheepishly.

-And in that moment, when Munib and Grannie let down their guard to reveal their curiosity about one another, and allowed themselves to be vulnerable in the same way, they created a space to build a lasting friendship.
+And in that moment, when Munib and Grannie let down their guard to reveal their curiosity about one another and allowed themselves to be vulnerable in the same way, they created a space to build a lasting friendship.

-We owe it to ourselves and to each other to go out on a limb every now and then, and build bridges of understanding over the walls of fear and ignorance that separate us.
-Following our human instinct to reach out instead of close off, and letting our innate curiosity lead us to the courage and creativity necessary for true compassion, will enable us to create a campus, a community, and a country, where no one is an outsider, and everyone is at home.
+We owe it to ourselves and to each other to go out on a limb every now and then and build bridges of understanding over the walls of fear and ignorance that separate us.
+Following our human instinct to reach out instead of close off, and letting our innate curiosity lead us to the courage and creativity necessary for true compassion, will enable us to create a campus, a community, and a country where no one is an outsider, and everyone is at home.